cschar/power-mode-zeranthium/README_roadmap.md

 - investigate Jackson with Config Objects...
    - https://stackoverflow.com/questions/29550006/how-to-have-jackson-use-a-method-to-serialize-a-class-to-json

-- benchmark Powermode3.getInstance(); -- just use it everywhere if good

 - Add PackLoader support for all settings, provide template for how to write config file